When and Why to Consider Mail-Order Prescriptions

 Mail-order medications are often less expensive.
 Mail-order pharmacies operate through your health plan, meaning that your insurer can buy medications in large quantities directly from drug manufacturers to lower costs.
 Mail-order prescriptions usually contain a 90-day bulk supply, which can save you money.

-A 90-day supply means that your prescription needs to be filled less often, so it’s less work for refills.
+A 90-day supply means that your prescription needs to be filled less often, so it’s less time and work for refills.

 Why stick with traditional prescriptions?